gshanthibushan/PyBer_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/79486450/113533345-b2f80400-959b-11eb-9bec-562fe5b7913f.png)

 ## Summary:
-  * Based on PyBer_Analysis, Average Fare per Driver is higher due fewer drivers and rides.
-During April it shows that suburban fair being reduced and Rural is being increased.
-During this time PyBer can reassign the drivers to urban area to maximize profit.
+  * Based on PyBer_Analysis, in Rural area average Fare per driver is higher due fewer drivers and rides.
+Promote or advertise business the rural area to increase rides.

+  * During April it shows that suburban fair being reduced and Rural is being increased.
+During this time PyBer can reassign the drivers from suburban to urban area to maximize     profit.

+  * During off peak sesons, reduce the drivers based on number to riders.